kkumer/gepard/docs/source/observables.rst

 -----------

 Following observables are implemented in gepard.
-They can be used as methods of theory objects, or ``yaxis`` attributes of datapoints.
+They can be used as methods of theory objects, or ``observable`` attributes of datapoints.

 .. table:: DVCS observables
     :widths: auto